• Skip to primary navigation

 • LinkedIn

-You’ll need an 8″ round or square baking dish.
+You’ll need an 9 x 9 (or 8″) baking dish.
 Place the whole stick of butter in your dish and put in the oven at 350.
-You’ll be melting the butter in the dish while you whip up everything else.
+While you are whipping everything up, the butter will be melting in the oven.
+Don’t just melt the butter!
+The dish needs to be hot.
+The butter needs to be melted.
+Two birds– one stone.

 Cut up your peaches.
 Remove the pits.
 I leave the skin on, but you can remove it if you’re feeling fussy.
 In a bowl, mix 3 T brown sugar with the peaches.
 Add 1 t of vanilla extract.
 Set this bowl to the side.